 Emerson was a declared opponent of slavery and had already been in intellectual exchange with Abraham Lincoln before the outbreak of the American Civil War.
 Along with his friend Charles Sumner and James Russell Lowell, he was an early member of the Saturday Club founded in Boston in 1855, a group of writers, philosophers and intellectuals who openly opposed slavery.
 During the American Civil War, Emerson visited Washington, D.C., gave public speeches and met President Abraham Lincoln, for whom he had already voted in the previous election in 1860.
 While he and Lincoln shared essential attitudes to abolitionism, Emerson was disappointed that Lincoln placed the preservation of the Union of the United States above the abolition of slavery.
 After Lincoln’s murder in 1865, Emerson delivered the eulogy at his funeral, acknowledging his pragmatic and timely approach to slavery and praising him as an extraordinary statesman.

-At yovisto, you may enjoy a video discussion on Ralph Waldo Emerson and American Idealism.
+At yovisto academic video search, you may enjoy a video discussion on Ralph Waldo Emerson and American Idealism.

 References and Further Reading:

 - Stanford Encyclopedia of Philosophy: “Ralph Waldo Emerson